DonghyunAhn/development-measure/data/README.md

 ## Data availability

-Due to the data capacity limit of, we partially uploads the data on this repository.
+Due to data capacity limitations, we have only partially uploaded the data to this repository.
-If you want to attach the data, please contact to `segaukwa@gmail.com`.
+If you would like to access the complete dataset, please contact us at ```segaukwa@gmail.com```.

 ### North Korea